hackettjoe/Amazon-AWS-SAA-C02/README.md

 ### EC2 Pricing Models

 Amazon EC2 provides the following purchasing options to enable you to optimize your costs based on your needs:
-- On-Demand Instances – Pay, by the second, for the instances that you launch.
+- On-Demand Instances â€“ Pay, by the second, for the instances that you launch.
 No long-term commitment required.
-- Savings Plans – Reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
+- Savings Plans â€“ Reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years.
-- Reserved Instances – Reduce your Amazon EC2 costs by making a commitment to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.
+- Reserved Instances â€“ Reduce your Amazon EC2 costs by making a commitment to a consistent instance configuration, including instance type and Region, for a term of 1 or 3 years.
   - Standard: These provide the most significant discount, but can only be modified.
   - Convertible: These provide a lower discount than Standard Reserved Instances, but can be exchanged for another Convertible Reserved Instance with different instance attributes.
 Convertible Reserved Instances can also be modified.
-- Scheduled Instances – Purchase instances that are always available on the specified recurring schedule, for a one-year term.
+- Scheduled Instances â€“ Purchase instances that are always available on the specified recurring schedule, for a one-year term.
   - Scheduled Reserved Instances (Scheduled Instances) enable you to purchase capacity reservations that recur on a daily, weekly, or monthly basis, with a specified start time and duration, for a one-year term.
-- Spot Instances – Request unused EC2 instances, which can reduce your Amazon EC2 costs significantly.
+- Spot Instances â€“ Request unused EC2 instances, which can reduce your Amazon EC2 costs significantly.
   - is an unused EC2 instance that is available for less than the On-Demand price
   - runs whenever capacity is available and the maximum price per hour for your request exceeds the Spot price
   - are a cost-effective choice if you can be flexible about when your applications run and if your applications can be interrupted (batch jobs, data analysis apps)
-  - Spot Fleet – A set of Spot Instances that is launched based on criteria that you specify.
+  - Spot Fleet â€“ A set of Spot Instances that is launched based on criteria that you specify.
 The Spot Fleet selects the Spot Instance pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
 By default, Spot Fleets are set to maintain target capacity by launching replacement instances after Spot Instances in the fleet are terminated.
 You can submit a Spot Fleet as a one-time request, which does not persist after the instances have been terminated.
 You can include On-Demand Instance requests in a Spot Fleet request.
   - recommended for stateless, fault-tolerant, flexible applications (stateless web servers, container workloads, rendering, big data)
-- Dedicated Hosts – Pay for a physical host that is fully dedicated to running your instances, and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.
+- Dedicated Hosts â€“ Pay for a physical host that is fully dedicated to running your instances, and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.
   - BYOL model
   - allow you to use your existing per-socket, per-core, or per-VM software licenses
   - you get to control the placement of your instances you place onto the Dedicated Host
-- Dedicated Instances – Pay, by the hour, for instances that run on single-tenant hardware.
+- Dedicated Instances â€“ Pay, by the hour, for instances that run on single-tenant hardware.
   - instances that run in a virtual private cloud (VPC) on hardware that's dedicated to a single customer
-- Capacity Reservations – Reserve capacity for your EC2 instances in a specific Availability Zone for any duration.
+- Capacity Reservations â€“ Reserve capacity for your EC2 instances in a specific Availability Zone for any duration.

 ### Instance Metadata